JasonThomasData/killer_robots_reinforcement_learning/README.md

 There are eight directions that represent targets directly in those directions - North (360), North-East (045), East (090), South-East (135), South (180), South-West (225), West (270), North-West (315).

 Where a robot's target is in between those points, the target's direction is returned as in between.
 For example, for a target at (033), which is in between North and North-East, the direction is returned as the closest whole integer to North-North-East, which is (023).

+In the ```killer_bots``` scenarios, the robots were also given sensors for detecting a target next to the robot, or whether the robot is on the edge of the board.

 ###Scenarios